y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 - Computer-System Operation
   - A modern general-purpose computer system consists of one or more CPUs and a number of device controllers connected through a common bus that provides access to shared memory.
-  - For a computer to start runnning it needs to have an initial program to run.
+  - For a computer to start running it needs to have an initial program to run.
 This initial program, or bootstrap program, tends to be simple.
 The bootstrap program must know how to load the operating system and how to start executing that system.
     - To accomplish this goal, the bootstrap program must locate the operating-system kernel and load it into memory.
   - THe occurrence of an event is usually signaled by an interrupt from either the hardware or the software.
 - Storage Structure